ANWITA934/useless_project_temp/README.md

 Make people Happy

 ### The Problem (that doesn't exist)
-Reduece pressure of people
+SOFTWARE:-Problem is for people that gets bored out and for people that zone out suddenly HARDWARE:- To detect incoming cell phone calls

 ### The Solution (that nobody asked for)
-By making a website that generate random fun facts,inspiring codes etc
+By making a website that generate random funny dark humour quotes that will cheer up people in real time By making a cell phone signal incoming detector using just one op-amp

 ## Technical Details
 ### Technologies/Components Used